KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-09-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 #### Calculating VLB
 <p>
 The VLB consists of two parts: the expectation of log likelihood and the KL divergence.
+Actually, we don't need to compute the VLB, because we can stop iterations when there are no changes for the variational parameters $\boldsymbol{m}$ and $\boldsymbol{V}$.
+However, we would like to observe the changes for the VLB.
 </p>